ortus-docs/coldbox-docs/event_handlers/rendering_data.md

 ### Renderdata With Formats

-This method has two powerful arguments: formats & formatsView.
+The `renderData()` method has also two powerful arguments: `formats & formatsView`.
 If you currently have code like this:

 ```js
 event.paramValue("format", "html");